miqqie/ELT-Project/3_data_transformation.md

 ### ii) dim_order_details

 Besides obtaining the original data fields by joining the raw tables, we also created a few new data fields that sum **certain data by order** (e.g. number of items per order).

+iii) dim_customers
+The dim table was created by joining data from 2 raw tables to facilitate geo-location analysis.

+iv) dim_sellers
+The dim table was created by joining data from 2 raw tables to facilitate geo-location analysis.

+v) dim_reviews
+The dim table was created by joining data from 2 raw tables.
+One new data field to calculate the difference in the number of days between the 2 review-related date columns was added.

+vi) dim_payments
+The dim table was created by joining data from 2 raw tables.
+Two new data fields were created to facilitate analysis per order.

+vii) dim_product_details

+The dim table was created by joining data from 2 raw tables.